lzh479/lzh479.github.io/_pages/about.md

 # 👋 About

-I am a quantum information theorist and a Research Assistant Professor at the
+I am currently a Postdoctoral Fellow at the
-<a href="https://www.hku.hk/" target="_blank">University of Hong Kong</a>.
+<a href="https://www.hku.hk/" target="_blank">The University of Hong Kong</a>,
-I received my Ph.D. in Physics from the University of Hong Kong under the supervision of Professor Huangjun Zhu, and previously obtained my Bachelor's degree in Physics from Tsinghua University.
+working with

-My research interests lie broadly in quantum information theory, with particular interests in
+<a href="https://yangyx09.github.io/#teaching" target="_blank">Professor Yuxiang Yang</a>.
-<strong>quantum learning</strong>,
+I received my Ph.D. in Physics from
-<strong>quantum metrology</strong>,
+<a href="https://www.fudan.edu.cn/" target="_blank">Fudan University</a>
-<strong>quantum state and process characterization</strong>,
+in September 2025 under the supervision of
-<strong>classical shadows</strong>,
+<a href="https://phys.fudan.edu.cn/13/75/c7605a136053/page.htm" target="_blank">Professor Huangjun Zhu</a>,
-<strong>quantum tomography</strong>, and
+and previously obtained my Bachelor's degree in Physics from
-<strong>quantum foundations</strong>.
+<a href="https://www.fudan.edu.cn/" target="_blank">Fudan University</a>.

-My recent work focuses on developing efficient protocols for learning and characterizing quantum systems, together with understanding their fundamental limits.
+My research interests lie broadly in quantum information science, with particular interests in quantum learning, quantum system characterization, and quantum algorithms.
+My recent work focuses on developing efficient protocols for learning and verifying quantum systems, together with understanding their fundamental limits.